 This last discussion included authors Lorrie Moore, See What Can Be Done: Essays, Criticism and Commentary, and Richard Russo, probably best known for his novel and TV show, Empire Falls.
 His recent book, The Destiny Thief: Essays on Writing, Writers, and Life was another book I had read.
 Two, out of about 200 new books, isn’t too bad.

 The book fest came to an end.
 I lacked the energy for the last few lectures scheduled elsewhere.
 Isn’t this blog exhausting enough?
-In the Amazon carousel below, I’ve added a link to some of the books by the authors I heard speak, including one from yours truly.

 P.S.
 If you were hoping to see another library, here is a photo of the beautiful Carnegie public library at Mt.
 Vernon Square across from the convention center.
 Since it looks like a beautiful spot, when the renovation is done, I’ll be back.
 And here’s a photo of me with an adorable portable library behind Union Station on the way to H Street and my favorite D.C. restaurant, Ethiopic.